DATA PROTECTION – Guernsey Overview

 “Processing” includes any operation carried out on personal data.
 This might be obtaining, holding, storing or recording data or carrying out operations such as disclosure, retrieval, consultation, organisation and ultimately erasure, or destruction, of the data.

 Under the DPL, both controllers and processors established locally must be registered with the Data Protection Commissioner.
-Pure data processors that do not “control” data in their own right, are not required to register.

 Special Category Data (“sensitive personal data” under the old regime) attracts additional protection.
 It is data revealing an individual’s racial or ethnic origin, political opinion, religious or philosophical beliefs, trade union membership, genetic data, health data, biometric data, sex life or sexual orientation, or criminal data (relating to the (alleged) commission of a criminal offence by an individual or any criminal proceedings).